incinn/barnz.dev/content/projects/startpage/index.md

 # About

 I've long admired the creative startpages shown off on [/r/startpages](https://old.reddit.com/r/startpages/) and wanted to have a go at building my own.
-I was still pretty new to **TypeScript** and thought this would be a nice side project to work on.
+I was still pretty new to **TypeScript** when I started, and thought this would be a nice side project to work on.

 Before I began, I wrote down some requirements I had for the project.
 It had to be:
 - Fast to load
 - Customisable
 - Aesthetic